luca-demma/Text-Mining-Project/README.md

         The precision calculated by the script using the flag *is_covid* from the source is of **0.95**

     From the results (saved in `./data/accuracy_results.json`) we can see that the classifier tends to be more oriented in classyfing articles to be about covid because of the not sho how precision.
-But if an article is about covid the model classifyes it correctly 95% of the times.
+But if an article is about covid the model classifies it correctly 95% of the time.

 ## Step 5 : Analysis
 Now that we have the classified data we can execute data analysis on it for this project we are going to: